flancia-coop/doc.anagora.org/social-coop-tech-group.md

                          - C: TWG could work on importing Twitter / Facebook archives into mastodon, on behalf of social.coop.
                          - F: Like the bidirectionality where it encourages companies to add interoperability.
 Also usability of logging in is better than e.g. Twitter Takeout.
                          - Let's try to do both? :D
-                     - F: Moderation and federation actions should be federat
+                     - F: Moderation and federation actions should be federated within activitypub, multi-software.
+Federation within groups not just within instances.
+Threads is the next iteration of scaling.
+Maybe reasonable to model as sub-networks; reasonable people, fascists -- saying we won't federate with fascists.
+A lot of the work of fediverse is banning fascists.
+Th
+                     -
         - backups
             - at first glance unexciting but so necessary :)
         - etc.